Phoenix Global (PHB) Price Tops $0.0167

-Phoenix Global (PHB) traded flat against the dollar during the 1 day period ending at 7:00 AM E.T. on April 22nd.
-Phoenix Global has a total market capitalization of $61.81 million and $35,601.00 worth of Phoenix Global was traded on exchanges in the last 24 hours.
-In the last week, Phoenix Global has traded flat against the dollar.
-One Phoenix Global coin can now be bought for approximately $0.0167 or 0.00000025 BTC on popular exchanges.
+Phoenix Global (PHB) traded flat against the US dollar during the one day period ending at 22:00 PM ET on April 22nd.
+In the last week, Phoenix Global has traded flat against the US dollar.
+Phoenix Global has a total market cap of $61.81 million and $35,601.00 worth of Phoenix Global was traded on exchanges in the last day.
+One Phoenix Global coin can now be bought for $0.0167 or 0.00000025 BTC on cryptocurrency exchanges.

 Phoenix Global Coin Profile